-Once translated from English to the local language, the translation should be back-

-The choice of languages is critical to ensure that the target groups are able to access the programme. translated into English again by a different translator (one who has not seen the original English content) to check its accuracy.
+Once translated from English to the local language, the translation should be backtranslated into English again by a different translator (one who has not seen the original English content) to check its accuracy.
 This does not need to be a professional translator but can rather be a person who speaks and reads both languages.
 If there are discrepancies between the original and the back-translated